Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Empirical Assessment

 \section{Empirical Assessment}

-This section examines the empirical performance of BIS in three distinct experiments.
-The first experiment concerns three benchmark densities in two dimensions, where we illustrate the samples obtained by BIS, together with the convergence rate.
-The second experiment considers a weather forecast model from \cite{Lorenz1995}, for which Bayesian inference is performed using a synthetic likelihood based on simulations \citep{Hakkarainen2012}.
-The third experiment focuses on exact Bayesian inference of the g-and-k models \citep{Prangle2020}, whose density requires a numerical optimisation to be evaluated at each data point.
-The source codes of the experiments are available in \url{https://github.com/takuomatsubara/Bandit-Importance-Sampling}.
+This section examines the empirical performance of BIS across four distinct experiments, ranging from numerical validation to practical application.
+First, we begin with three benchmarks to validate sample quality and convergence of BIS.
+Next, we consider a weather forecast model from \cite{Lorenz1995}, where Bayesian inference is performed via synthetic likelihoods based on simulations \citep{Hakkarainen2012}.
+We then apply BIS to exact Bayesian inference for g-and-k models \citep{Prangle2020}, a setting where density evaluation requires numerical optimization at each data point.
+Finally, we illustrate the practical utility of our approach through a real-world application, modeling precipitation data \citep{Kaufman2008} via an MRF.
+Source code for the experiments is available at \url{https://github.com/takuomatsubara/Bandit-Importance-Sampling}.